-This post will help you if you cannot copy large files over 4GB to a USB flash drive or SD card, and you receive a message – File Too Large, The file is too large for the destination file system message on your Windows 11/10 PC when copying a large file.
+This post will help you if you cannot copy large files over 4GB to a USB flash drive or SD card, and you receive a message – File Too Large, The file is too large for the destination file system or The file is too large for the target file system message on your Windows 11/10 PC when copying a large file.

 The chances are high that the USB drive has been FAT32 formatted.
 Now, this file system has a built-in limitation on the size of the individual file that it may contain.
 It is 4GB.
 So although collectively it may have files of even 1 TB, individually it cannot be more than 4GB.
 So you will have to change the file system to NTFS.